cclynes/LinearAlgebra/README.md

 - make

 ## Running
-There's not much to run right now except tests.
 To run tests:
 - ./runTests
+To run examples:
+- ./runExamples

 ## To do